-Our comprehensive modules offer you a broad selection of specialist modules that allows you to focus on one of four distinctive streams, while also offering you the opportunity to take a limited number of modules from other specialists courses.
-Teaching methods include formal lectures, seminars, group design projects and site visits.
-A major dissertation in the final stage of your MSc will require you to undertake Research in your specialist theme and this will help you develop your skills in reviewing literature and develop a project from concept to delivery.
+Our comprehensive modules offer you a broad selection of specialist modules that allows you to focus on one of four distinctive streams, while also offering you the opportunity to take a limited number of modules from other specialist courses.
+Teaching methods include formal lectures, seminars, group design projects, and site visits.
+A major dissertation in the final stage of your MSc will require you to undertake Research in your specialist theme and this will help you develop your skills in reviewing literature and developing a project from concept to delivery.

 World Class Educators

 Students work with experienced academics and practitioners, who have distinguished themselves in their academic and professional careers.
-We believe in evolving close relationships with our students, and understanding about each student’s unique background, helping them to succeed in their future career.
+We believe in evolving close relationships with our students, and understanding each student’s unique background, helping them to succeed in their future careers.